I’ve Inherited a House. What Do I Do With It? How About Estate Taxes?

 - Will selling it be difficult or easy?

 There are so many questions!
 Many mistakes can be made after inheriting a house, and these can lead to many financial problems down the line.

 You need to keep in mind that you will still be taxed!
 In many years past, the estate tax has had a high exemption.
 What does this mean exactly?
 An estate tax is a tax levy on the net value of a deceased person’s estate before distribution to their heirs.

 According to The Center on Budget and Policy Priorities, only the estates of the wealthiest 0.2 percent of Americans — roughly 2 out of every 1,000 people who die — owe any estate tax.
 This is because of the tax’s high exemption amount, which has jumped from $650,000 per person in 2001 to $5.45 million per person in 2016.

 What You Will Need To Take Into Consideration

-- You will need to take into consideration the price paid by the person from whom you are inheriting the house.
+- You will need to consider the price paid by the person from whom you are inheriting the house.
 For example, if your parents bought the house 20 years ago for $30,000, and you can sell the house today for $1,000,000, you’ll have to pay capital gains tax on the difference between the house’s value at the time you inherited it and the sale price.

 - However, with a “step-up” provision, you only pay taxes on the amount in the gain – which would be $970,000.
-Whatever you decide to do, make sure you meet with a tax professional before you decide to stay or sell.
+Whatever you decide to do, make sure you meet with a tax professional before deciding to stay or sell.

 - You’ll also want to do some research on the mortgage.
 If you are inheriting a house from a relative that owned it for 60 years, you are probably getting a house that’s all paid off.